keithehenry/keithehenry.github.io/_posts/2020-08-01-Old-Blogger-Blogs.md

 I managed to revamp two old sad blogs, originally hosted at Blogger, and recreate them here.

 What's really surprising is that they can be hosted here at Github, for free, at a domain (and sub-domains) not associated with this one.
-Free hosting just gets better and better.
+Free hosting at Github just gets better and better.

 Check out:
 - [Keith and Leigh in Mexico](http://blog.keithandleigh.com)